Dd1235/AlgoLens/README.md

 Search 1,800+ competitive-programming problems the way you actually think about them — by keyword, by describing the idea, or by technique.

+Note: The Screenshots are not upto date, please explore the live website!

 **Live demo: [algolens-pp2m.onrender.com](https://algolens-pp2m.onrender.com/)** · [live stats](https://algolens-pp2m.onrender.com/stats.html) — first load after idle takes ~a minute (free tier waking up); it's fast after that.

 ## Why this exists

 Google "cses euler path" and you get the CSES homepage, a blog post, and Wikipedia — not the actual Euler-path problems. "knapsack leetcode" is no better at surfacing the good knapsack DPs.
 Site tags help but stop at their site's border and at coarse labels: LeetCode has `dynamic-programming`, but nothing for `digit-dp`, `wqs-binary-search`, or `slope-trick`.
-And nothing anywhere answers *"I remember the story — a thief robbing houses — what was that problem?"*
+And nothing anywhere answers _"I remember the story — a thief robbing houses — what was that problem?"_

 AlgoLens is one search box over LeetCode + CSES that handles all three.